Jamie McIntyre: Journalism

 In 1989, after a year of freelancing as a weekend reporter for CNN's Washington Bureau, McIntyre was hired by WUSA-TV, Channel 9 in Washington as host and senior writer of the Sunday morning news feature magazine show Capital Edition, where he was awarded two local Emmy awards for his work.

 Upon cancellation of the show in 1991, McIntyre resumed freelancing for CNN and hosting International Correspondents, a weekly show in which he interviewed foreign correspondent reporting from Washington.
 He also worked part-time for C-SPAN, as an announcer recording program introductions and image breaks.

 In 1992, McIntyre was hired full-time by CNN as a Washington-based correspondent and in November of that year was assigned to the Pentagon, replacing Wolf Blitzer, who was promoted to cover newly elected President Bill Clinton.

 In his 16 years, first as military affairs correspondent and then, after the Sep 11 attacks, as senior Pentagon correspondent, McIntyre reported from more than 65 countries and logged more than 500,000 air miles traveling with secretaries of defense and senior military officials.

 McIntyre left the network at the end of 2008, and In 2009, McIntyre joined the editorial team at Military.com where he blogged at "Jamie McIntyre's Line of Departure," Military.com's Media and National Policy Journal.

 In 2010, McIntyre called WikiLeaks, and those who leaked to them, infoterrorists.

 In May 2011, while freelancing as a fill-in anchor at NPR, McIntyre handled all the live broadcasts of the U.S. raid that killed Osama bin Laden, and shortly thereafter was hired as a staff newscaster, writing and reading newscasts at the bottom of each hour during NPR's flagship program All Things Considered.

 In 2014 McIntyre joined the Washington bureau of Al Jazeera America, a new cable network funded by the government of Qatar, staffed with veteran U.S. journalists, and intended to appeal to an American audience.
 McIntyre returned to covering the Pentagon and national security, until the network folded in 2016.

 McIntyre then was hired by the Washington Examiner, a conservative web-based news site, where he writes a newsletter, Daily on Defense, which is emailed to more than 30,000 subscribers each weekday morning, and also contributes a weekly article to the Washington Examiner magazine.

 9/11

-McIntyre was in the Pentagon on September 11, 2001 when American Airlines Flight 77, commandeered by five terrorists, crashed into the side of the building, killing all on board including 64 passengers and crew, and 125 people in the Pentagon.
+McIntyre was in the Pentagon on September 11, 2001 after it had been stuck by a missile.